niwla23/python-youtube-async/README.rst

 Documentation
 =============

-You can view the latest ``python-youtube`` documentation at: https://sns-sdks.github.io/python-youtube/.
+You can view the latest ``python-youtube-async`` documentation at: https://sns-sdks.github.io/python-youtube/.

 Also view the full ``YouTube DATA API`` docs at: https://developers.google.com/youtube/v3/docs/.